bx3/shannon_cpp/README.md

 ```
 ./Shannon_RNASeq_Cpp multi-bridge -f path_to_kmer_file -l read_length -s path_to_read_file -o output_path
 ```

+Shannon uses 'path_to_kmer_file' to build a de bruijn graph, uses 'path_to_read_file' for multi-bridging.
+After the step, there might be multi disconnected graph components, so Shannon generates files for each graph component for storing all outputs.

-Shannon uses three files for storing a connected graph:
+Shannon uses four types of file for storing a graph component:
 ```
-node0   contains node in topological sorted order, where each node has a numerical ID
+node(i)   contains node in topological sorted order, where each node has a node ID
-edge0   contains numerical ID pair to indicate a directed edge
+edge(i)   contains numerical ID pair to indicate a directed edge
-path0   a list of numerical ID to indicate that a read overlap such path
+path(i)   contains a path made of a list of node ID (this list has length higher than 2) which covers some reads as indicated by read ID in the same line
+read(i)   contains a pair of node Id, and which covers some reads specified by the read IDs

-where 0 is a tree component index
+where i is an index
+read id is used in the file 'components_dump_reads'
 ```
-Here an index is introduced, since multi-bridge might break the graph into a forest.
-So for 10 tree components, 30 files are needed for storing the graph.
-Therefore For each graph component, three directories are used for storing such graph

 ```
-output_path/comp_graph/Graph_edges_2/node(0,1,...,n)
-output_path/comp_graph/Graph_nodes_2/edge(0,1,...,n)
-output_path/comp_graph/Graph_paths_2/path(0,1,...,n)
+output_path/comp_graph/Graph_edges_j/node(0,1,...,n)
+output_path/comp_graph/Graph_nodes_j/edge(0,1,...,n)
+output_path/comp_graph/Graph_paths_j/path(0,1,...,n)
+output_path/comp_graph/Graph_reads2_j/path(0,1,...,n)

-where 2 is a graph component index
+where j is a component index
 ```

 ### CMD\<sparse-flow>